igsr/gca_1000genomes_website/_searchable/data.md

 The data contained in IGSR can be downloaded from the FTP site hosted at the EBI [ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/).

 The data can be downloaded via FTP, Aspera and Globus GridFTP.
-More information about using Aspera or Globus can be found in our FAQ:
+More information about using Aspera or Globus can be found in our FAQ.

 [How to download files using Aspera](http://www.1000genomes.org/faq/how-download-files-using-aspera)
 [How to download files using Globus](http://www.1000genomes.org/faq/can-i-access-1000-genomes-data-globus-online)